ShadowsocksR-Live/ssrWin/readme.md

 # SSR client for Windows

-This client integrates SSRoT functions for simple operation.
+This client integrates SSRoT functions and is simple to operate.

 This software is open source software.